A 🍏 picnic en famille gets everyone outdoors, and is often accompanied by a short walk or activity with 🏔 superb views!

 [ ⇒ see here for MBFF article about 💦 Lac Vert ]

 🏔 Plaine-Joux is also a superb place for 🍏 a picnic with little ones: large green space for picnic blankets, a few picnic tables, toilets if necessary in the Maison de la Réserve Naturelle, the parapente area to watch . . . accrobranche.

 And if you need ☕️ a coffee and a crêpe, then we can recommend the excellent La Bergerie:

-The fabulous 🌉 new suspension bridge (read MBFF article here) in Plateau d’Assy, allows you to walk the ancienne route du Lac Vert all the way to the 💦 Lac Vert – this is a lovely walk, easy and so possible for the whole family, through the 🌲 forest and with magnificent views of the 🏔 Mont-Blanc massif the whole way!
-You can park at the wooden totems at the start of the ancienne route du Lac Vert, and there is 🍏 a picnic table at the bridge!
+The fabulous 🌉 new suspension bridge in Plateau d’Assy, allows you to walk the ancienne route du Lac Vert all the way to the 💦 Lac Vert – this is a lovely walk, easy and so possible for the whole family, through the 🌲 forest and with magnificent views of the 🏔 Mont-Blanc massif the whole way!
+You can park at Place Tobé, from there you hike through the forest, and there is 🍏 a picnic table at the bridge!

 Parcours de l’Eau Artistique (Mountain Store, Passy)

-This spot is really easy to access, either on foot, or by bike.
+This 🖼 spot is really easy to access, either on foot, or by bike.
 There are plentiful picnic tables dotted around, and you can enjoy some scrambling on the rocks or some art or river facts too!
-See recent MBFF article here.

 SALLANCHES, COMBLOUX & CORDON